 Article 38.
-Language used for education and interim examinationsThe programme is taught and examined in English.
+Language used for education and interim examinations

+The programme is taught and examined in English.

 Article 39.
-Studying with a functional disability or chronic illness a.
+Studying with a functional disability or chronic illness

+- a.
 The student with a functional disability or chronic illness can apply for adaptations to the education, the interim examinations, living lab and practical assignments.
 As far as possible, such adaptations will be tailored to the needs of the individual student.
-The adaptations shall not be MMD to the detriment of the learning outcomes and the assessment of the outcomes, of the course or of the programme.
-The procedures and facilities are outlined in the regulations 'Studying with a functional disability' and can be found in the WU Student Charter.

-- After seeking advice from the Study Counselling Services of Wageningen University, the Examining Board decides on behalf of the joint Executive Boards on adaptations to educational facilities and interim examinations. - c.
-A student with a right to facilities during education and/or interim examinations is only entitled to these facilities if the student indicates before the application deadline for the course and/or interim examination in OSIRIS that he wants to make use of the facilities during that course.
+The adaptations shall not be made to the detriment of the learning outcomes and the assessment of the outcomes, of the course or of the programme.
+The procedures and facilities are outlined in the regulations 'Studying with a functional disability' and can be found in the WU Student Charter. - After seeking advice from the Study Counselling Services of Wageningen University, the Examining Board decides on behalf of the joint Executive Boards on adaptations to educational facilities and interim examinations. - c.
+A student with a right to facilities during education and/or interim examinations is only entitled to these facilities if the student indicates before the application deadline for the course and/or interim examination in OSIRIS that he wants to make use of the facilities during that course and/or interim examination.
+In case the student cannot reasonably have the request as referred to in section a. assessed before the application deadline, exceptions could be discussed with a dean for students.